Nuxt

 }

-7. With the AuthService defined, we can now expose that through a composable.
-Switch to the /composables/useServices file.
-The file is simple but provides a way for any component to hook into the service instance.
+With the AuthServicedefined, we can now expose that through a composable.
+Switch to the/composables/useServicesfile.
+The file is simple but provides a way for any component to hook into the service instance.import AuthService from "@/services/auth-service";

 import ApplicationService from "@/services/application-service";